 PsycInfo is the main bibliographic database for the Psychology, Behavioural Sciences and Mental Health.
 It has comprehensive coverage, containing more than 3.4 million records and including references to peer-reviewed journals, books and dissertations.
 Journal records make up 80% of the database, with nearly 2,500 journals covered.
 The database is updated weekly, ensuring current research is included.

 PsycInfo at Queen's University Belfast is provided through the Ovid platform: PsycInfo (1806-present)

 Using the default feature in PsycInfo will make it easier for you to find relevant journal articles:

 Subject Headings are the indexed terms that are used in the database.
-By selecting the relevant Subject Heading, you will not have to think of all the synonyms and alternative spellings of the topic you are searching for eg if you select the Subject Heading 'cognitive behavior therapy', it will retrieve any article which is about that subject, whether the author has called it 'CBT', 'cognitive behaviour therapy' or 'cognitive behavior therapy or cognitive behavioural therapy.
+By selecting the relevant Subject Heading, you will not have to think of all the synonyms and alternative spellings of the topic you are searching for eg if you select the Subject Heading cognitive behavior therapy it will retrieve any article which is about that subject, whether the author has called it CBT, cognitive behaviour therapy, cognitive behavior therapy or cognitive behavioural therapy.
 Using the Subject Heading feature will ensure your search results are both relevant and comprehensive.